Siilwyn/awesome-pixel-art/readme.md

 - [Pixel Paul - An Interview with Pixel Artist and Animator Paul Veer](https://vimeo.com/68038321) - Paul Veer, a professional pixel artist with work on games such as Super Crate Box, shares his interest in pixel art as well as his workflow and style breakdown.
 - [Totoro - 8-bit](https://vimeo.com/102267431) - A short test clip of an artist recreating a Totoro scene.
 - [MortMort channel](https://www.youtube.com/channel/UCsn9MzwyPKeCE6MEGtMU4gg) - Creative videos & streams including tips, discussions and tutorials.

+### Other
+- [Lospec palette list](https://lospec.com/palette-list) - Collection of color palettes for pixel art with examples and artist information.

 ## Community